 Crime Statistics in West Allis, Wisconsin

 In West Allis, 1 in 27 people fall victim to a crime on an annual basis.
-Property crimes, including burglary and theft, occur 44 percent more frequently than elsewhere in the nation and 88 percent more often than in other areas of the state.
-The prevalence of violent crimes such as murder, rape and robbery, is slightly lower than the US average and slightly higher than Wisconsin overall.
+Property crimes, including burglary and theft, occur 44% more frequently than elsewhere in the nation and 88% more often than in other areas of the state.
+The prevalence of violent crimes such as murder, rape, and robbery, is slightly lower than the US average and slightly higher than Wisconsin overall.
 Being victimized is a traumatic experience.
 It can lead to increased anxiety and decreased feelings of safety and control.
 Oftentimes, professional counseling services are needed to help people successfully cope with such a difficult experience.

 Economic Influences in West Allis

-Although the cost of living is lower than other parts of the country, so is the median household income.
+Although the cost of living is lower than in other parts of the country, so is the median household income.
 West Allis residents earn an average salary of $46,524 per year, compared to the Wisconsin average of $56,610 and the typical US income of $55,322.
 Although the frequency of people living at or below the poverty level and the unemployment rate are consistent with other parts of the country, the job prospects in West Allis are not keeping up with national trends.
-Recent job growth in the area is 0.77 percent, significantly less than the typical national rate of 1.59 percent.
+Recent job growth in the area is 0.77%, significantly less than the typical national rate of 1.59%.
 Money issues are a common stressor for both single people and married partners.
-Marriage counseling or individual therapy help people manage money and job-related stress and anxiety.
+Marriage counseling or individual therapy helps people manage money and job-related stress and anxiety.

 The Challenge of Finding a Therapist in West Allis, Wisconsin

-Unfortunately, over half of people that need mental health care do not access services.
+Unfortunately, over half of people who need mental health care do not access services.
 For some, financial barriers play a role.
 For others, the process of finding a therapist is overwhelming and confusing.